-The SEC also amended the definition of an SRC for a company that loses its SRC status and then looks to re-enter the scaled disclosure system in the future when its size is again reduced.
+The SEC also amended the definition of an SRC for a company that loses its SRC status and then looks to reenter the scaled disclosure system in the future when its size is again reduced.
 The new "subsequent qualification" thresholds are set at 80% of the initial qualification thresholds as seen in Figure 2.

-Figure 2

-Qualification Thresholds for Companies Re-entering SRC Status
+Figure 2 Qualification Thresholds for Companies Re-entering SRC Status

-Revenues Less than \$40 million of annual revenue and no public float ised SRC Definition revenue and no public float lic float of less than \$200 on if previously had public of \$250 million or more - 1 - 1 !
-Less than \$80 million of annual revenue if previously had \$100 million or more in annual revenue; and Less than \$560 million of public float, if it previously had \$700 million or more of public float accelerated filer to reduce the number of companies that qualify.
-This would further reduce compliance costs for smaller issuers.
+Criteria Previous SRC Definition Revised SRC Definition Public Float Public float of less than \$50 million Public float of less than \$200 million if previously had public float of \$250 million or more Revenues Less than \$40 million of annual revenue and no public float Less than \$80 million of annual revenue if previously had \$100 million or more in annual revenue; and Less than \$560 million of public float, if it previously had \$700 million or more of public float